Serving all of virginia from offices in newport news & virginia beach

 - Admitting fault or guilt.
 Never do this.
 It is not up to you to determine fault, that will be up to the police report.
 You do not want to open yourself up to liability when you don’t need to.

 - Not gathering evidence.
 It is always important to gather evidence after the accident.
 Gather the names and numbers of any witnesses and the names, license plate numbers, addresses, and insurance information of the other individuals involved.
-Try and take photos of the damages, scene of the accident, and take note of road conditions.
-This evidence will help you defend yourself, protect you from false claims, make the case to your insurance company and even assist you if you have a case that goes to trial.
+Try and take photos of the damages, and the scene of the accident, and take note of road conditions.
+This evidence will help you defend yourself, protect you from false claims, make the case to your insurance company, and even assist you if you have a case that goes to trial.